Maps:

 -

-The retired surveyor Art Cochran researched and mapped several 19th and 20th century properties.
+The retired surveyor Art Cochran researched and mapped numerous 19th and 20th century properties.

 -